Skip to content

 • priced per subdomain

-• unable to obtain high value TCP ports like 22, 80, 443 and so on
+• unable to offer standard TCP ports like 22, 80, 443, etc

 You run inlets on your own servers, so you do not run into those restrictions.
 Your data remains your own and is kept private.